 Luffa seeds can be tough to germinate.
 It can take anywhere from a week to two months for them to sprout.
 The ones we planted two years ago took 6 weeks to germinate, and the ones we planted this year took one week.
 Be prepared to be patient.

-Here are our luffa sprouts two weeks after germination.
+Here are our sprouts two weeks after germination.

 Luffa vines will grow to around 30 feet long and need a strong trellis to grow on so be prepared to give them a sturdy home.
 We grow ours on our chain link fence.
 Luffa gourds also need 8 or more hours of sunlight a day to form the blooms and gourds.

-The vine will flower and behind the flowers, the tiny luffas will start growing, and continue to grow into a large gourd around a foot long.
+The vine will flower and behind the flowers, a tiny gourd will start growing, and continue to grow into a large gourd around a foot long.

 When you get most of the seeds out of the luffa, you can pull the peels off the sponge.
-They are very fiberous.
+They are very fibrous.
 It takes a little work to get them started, but once you do, most of the peel usually comes off in one piece.
-You’ll end up with a big pile of thick skins, they can just go into the compost.
 The luffas are covered with a slimy wet substance that you can just rinse off.

 Once they are clean and seed free, you can let them dry and store them in a dust free location.
 They will last for years.
-The first time we grew luffa gourds, we had three vines and ended up with almost 100 luffas.
+When we grew our luffa gourds, we had three vines and ended up with almost 100 luffas.
 It was great fun and we use them for many uses.

 Luffas are great exfoliators for your skin.
 I keep one hanging in the shower.
 I have super sensitive skin and I use my luffa in the bath with Tom’s natural soap.
 As long as it’s not sitting in water, one luffa will last for several months.
 You can exfoliate with it a few times a week or you can use it as a wash cloth and wash your whole body with it.